|

 TERRA NOVA |

-Jim Shannon - Jason O'Mara Taylor - Stephen Lang Elisabeth Shannon - Shelly Conn Josh Shannon - Landon Liboiron Maddy Shannon - Naomi Scott Zoe Shannon - Alana Mansour Skye - Allison Miller Mira - Christine Adams
+Jim Shannon - Jason O'Mara Taylor - Stephen Lang Elisabeth Shannon - Shelley Conn Josh Shannon - Landon Liboiron Maddy Shannon - Naomi Scott Zoe Shannon - Alana Mansour Skye - Allison Miller Mira - Christine Adams

 OTHER DINOSAUR SHOWS Primeval The Lost World